SalesforceCommerceCloud/b2c-crm-sync/README.md

 - In front of the `<b2c instance name>: B2C: Client Credentials` named credentials, click on the edit button.
 - Immediately click on `Save`.

-Performing an edit of the named credential will start the authentication process behind the scene between the Salesforce core org and the B2C Commerce instance.
+Performing an edit of the named credential will start the authentication process between the Salesforce scratchOrg -- and the B2C Commerce instance.

 > You should be able to see that the named credential has been successfully authenticated when opening back the named credential, as per the following screenshot: